 The SRP does not preapprove specific programs for registration purposes.
 You must examine the program structure and curriculum yourself to see if it meets the criteria required for registration.
-Most importantly, the program should be a psychology program (not a counseling, mental health, research program, etc) and include supervised practice in psychological practice.
+Most importantly, the program should be a psychology program (not a counselling, mental health, research program, etc) and include supervised practice in psychological practice.

 The number of required hours varies with the year that you BEGAN your training program.
 Please refer to the application form for more details.